seveas/python-networkmanager/docs/index.rst

     [('eth0', 'Wired'), ('wlan0', 'Wireless'), ('wwan0', 'Modem')]

 .. class:: IP4Config

 .. class:: IP6Config

+.. class:: DHCP4Config

+.. class:: DHCP6Config

 These classes represent the various IP configuration interfaces.

+.. class:: AgentManager

+.. class:: SecretAgent

+Classes that can be used to handle and store secrets.
+Note that these are not for querying NetworkManager's exisiting secret stores.
+For that the :func:`GetSecrets` method of the :class:`Connection` class can be used.

 .. class:: VPNConnection

 This class represents the :data:`org.freedesktop.NetworkManager.VPN.Connection` interface.

+.. class:: VPNPlugin

+A class that can be used to query VPN plugins.

 .. toctree::
    :maxdepth: 2

 The n-m utility
 ---------------
-n-m is a command-line tool to deal with network-manager.
-It can connect you to defined networks and disconnect you again.
+n-m is a command-line tool to interact with NetworkManager.
+With it, you can inspect various configuration items and (de-)activate connections.

   Usage: [options] action [arguments]

   Actions:
-  list       - List all defined and active connections activate   - Activate a connection deactivate - Deactivate a connection offline    - Deactivate all connections enable     - Enable specific connection types disable    - Disable specific connection types info       - Information about a connection
+    list       - List all defined and active connections activate   - Activate a connection
+    deactivate - Deactivate a connection
+    offline    - Deactivate all connections
+    enable     - Enable specific connection types
+    disable    - Disable specific connection types
+    info       - Information about a connection
+    dump       - Dump a python hash of connection information, suitable for creating new connections